rohanisaac/spectra/README.md

 spectra
 =======

-Basic spectral analysis using lmfit.
+Basic spectral analysis and automation using lmfit.
 Designed for optical spectroscopic data such as UV-Vis, IR, Raman, Photoluminescence, but can be used for a variety of other data types such as X-ray diffraction, NMR, Mass spec data.

 Performs some basic data cleanup (background fitting, noise removal).
 Can conduct basic peak finding using continuous wavelet transformation and generate a list of parameters (peak position, FWHM, amplitude) to send to `lmfit` as initial model parameters.
 Fit results including uncertainties are retrieved from `lmfit` and output.